ethereum/web3.py/docs/web3.geth.rst

 The ``web3.geth.txpool`` object exposes methods to interact with the RPC APIs under the ``txpool_`` namespace.
-These methods are only exposed under the ``geth`` namespace since they are not standard.
+These methods are only exposed under the ``geth`` namespace since they are not standard nor supported in Parity.

 The following methods are available on the ``web3.geth.txpool`` namespace.